Fantasia (franchise): The Sorcerer's Apprentice

 The Sorcerer's Apprentice is a 2010 American fantasy adventure film produced by Jerry Bruckheimer, directed by Jon Turteltaub, and distributed by Walt Disney Pictures.
 The film stars Nicolas Cage, Jay Baruchel, Alfred Molina, Teresa Palmer, and Monica Bellucci.
 The film is named after the Sorcerer's Apprentice segment in the films (with one scene being an extensive reference to it).

 The Nutcracker and the Four Realms

 The Nutcracker and the Four Realms is a 2018 American fantasy adventure film directed by Lasse Hallström and Joe Johnston, written by Ashleigh Powell, and distributed by Walt Disney Pictures.
-The film stars Keira Knightley, Mackenzie Foy, Eugenio Derbez, Matthew Macfadyen, Richard E. Grant, Misty Copeland, with Helen Mirren, and Morgan Freeman.
-The Nutcracker Suite segment serves as an inspiration for the feature-length movie, which itself contains various references to Fantasia.
+The film stars Keira Knightley, Mackenzie Foy, Eugenio Derbez, Matthew Macfadyen, Richard E. Grant, Misty Copeland, Helen Mirren, and Morgan Freeman.
+The Nutcracker Suite segment serves as an inspiration for the feature-length film, which itself contains various references to Fantasia.

 Night on Bald Mountain live-action adaptation

 In June 2015, Disney was developing the Night on Bald Mountain sequence from the film, with Matt Sazama and Burk Sharpless writing and executive producing the live-action film.
 However, as of October 2019, no updates on the project have been announced.